Generating the maximum value.

 The term MVP stands for Minimum Viable Product.
 The main purpose of an MVP is that it allows you to test your hypothesis about customers without going through the whole development process until the product is perfect.
 This way, you are able to gather info from your prototype and see whether or not customers will actually purchase your product.

 At tio we, as a digital product studio, focus on building products that can deliver value as soon as possible.
 So, we build a Minimum Viable Product in order to test our assumptions -maybe the test will be as simple as a landing page and an A-B test via Facebook- about what users need.
 MVP allows us to validate if they will pay for the product and if there is a market.

 In the context of lean digital product development, value means what extra benefit a product delivers to the end-user.
 The inherent worth of a product is appraised by the consumer and reflected in its selling price and market demand, according to the Lean Enterprise Institute.

 At tio, we prioritize generating maximum value with a user-centric holistic approach.
 By focusing on creating and delivering maximum value throughout the development process, we are able to build successful products for our digital partners.

 What is Waste?

 In the context of software and digital product development; wastes can be counted as partially done work, extra processes, extra features, task switching, waiting, motion and defects.
-To eliminate these wastes, we are starting with workshops with our digital partners to make sure we have a common understanding about what to design and build.
-We are running processes with meetings and regularly demanding for feedback to make sure there is no waste.
+To eliminate these wastes, we are starting with workshops with our digital partners to make sure we have a common understanding of what to design and build.
+We are running processes with meetings and regularly demanding feedback to make sure there is no waste.